misaelgaldamez/big-data-spring2018/final_project_guidelines/03_review.md

 4. Visualization is functional, compelling, and engaging
 5. Discussion of problems encountered or difference approaches that could have been developed
 6. Discussion of possible future work based on initial question
-7. Visuals cohere with style guide
-8. Overall delivery of the presentation
+7. Overall delivery of the presentation